CovertRob/LS-Backend-Core/py101_notes.md

 upper()	        Converts a string into upper case zfill()	        Fills the string with a specified number of 0 values at the beginning

-- and and or do not have precedence, in an expression it goes left to right
+- and and or do not have precedence, in an expression it goes left to right. **All 8 comparison operations have same priority (but higher than boolean operations)** in and not in have same priorities as comparison operations
 - For short circuting, or statements return the first truthy element or they return the last falsy element
-- the and statement returns teh last truthy element and the first falsy one
+- the and statement returns teh last truthy element and the first falsy one **Note that neither and nor or restrict the value and type they return to False and True, but rather return the last evaluated argument.
+This is sometimes useful, e.g., if s is a string that should be replaced by a default value if it is empty, the expression s or 'foo' yields the desired value.
+Because not has to create a new value, it returns a boolean value regardless of the type of its argument (for example, not 'foo' produces False rather than ''.)**
 - python will print the last element in an expression to the terminal
 - remember [none] is actually